Skip to content

 These examples show that printf takes a string as the first argument which has special meanings: %d and %s mean placeholders for integers and strings.
 For example, the last printf would print "egos-2000 is awesome!" according to the 3 arguments.

-Now, uncomment the printf from the main function of hello.c as well as the code block containing format_to_str and printf.
-Do make qemu and then you will see:
+Uncomment the printf from the main function of hello.c, and uncomment functions format_to_str and printf.
+Do make qemu again and you will see:

 Hello, World!